wedaa/LongTail-Log-Analysis/README.md

 TCP Port where rsyslog is listening on the receiving host.
 This way we are only sending SSH messages to the remote host, instead of filling it's logs with ALL the messages from the honeypot.

-4) You must use the following line in your honeypot's (and if you are using a consolidation server's ) rsyslog.conf file.

-	$ActionFileDefaultTemplate RSYSLOG_FileFormat

 5) Make sure you are using the lines in the rsyslog.conf file to enable Reliable syslog reporting.